Posted: June 2, 2021

-Often mistaking plastic bags for jellyfish, researchers from the University of Queensland estimate that more than 50% of sea turtles have consumed plastic debris.
-The result is more than 100,000 sea turtles dying from plastic pollution each year.
+Marine animals often mistake plastic bags for jellyfish.
+Researchers from the University of Queensland estimate that more than 50% of sea turtles have consumed plastic debris.
+The result is that more than 100,000 sea turtles die from plastic pollution each year.

 Ghost gear is abandoned or lost fishing equipment.
-Nets and other equipment can easily entangle marine life like whales, dolphins and seals.
-This can injure marine animals or even cause them to drown or starve to death.
+Nets and other items can easily entangle marine life – like whales, dolphins and seals.
+This can injure marine animals or even cause them to drown.

-The World Animal Protection organization estimates that sea life is being threatened by 640,000 tons of ghost gear.
+The World Animal Protection organisation estimates that sea life is being affected by 640,000 tons of ghost gear every year.
 As this equipment floats around in the ocean, it slowly breaks down into microplastics.
-As a result, more animals are prone to poisoning and ingesting these small amounts by mistake.
+As a result, more animals are prone to plastic poisoning and ingesting these small amounts of plastic by mistake.

-Every second 20,000 plastic bottles are purchased across the globe.
+Every minute around one million plastic bottles are purchased across the globe.
 While most plastic bottles are made from polyethylene terephthalate – a recyclable substance – the huge demand for plastic bottles globally means that it isn’t easy making sure that all plastic bottles are recycled.

-Of the 480 billion drinking bottles sold in 2016, only 7% were collected and re-used.
-According to Euromonitor International’s global packaging trends report, during the year 2021 583.3 billion plastic drinking bottles will be manufactured and sold.
+Of the 480 billion drinking bottles sold in 2016, only 7% were collected and reused.
+According to Euromonitor International’s Global Trends in Packaging report, during the year 2021 more than 580 billion plastic drinking bottles are expected to be manufactured and sold.